Prison Guard: Career Guide

 Training requirements vary for prison guards depending on the requirements of the corrections agency, but many facilities will require new hires to spend time at an academy.
 Guidelines for training often follow those outlined by the American Correctional Association.
 After the academy, on-the-job training specific to the facility will be provided.

 Trainees learn self-defense, firearms, first aid, and the use of restraint.
 It is also important for a guard to know legal restrictions, institutional policies, and custody and security procedures.
 There is also specialized training available for more specialized jobs.
-For example, a guard who is a member of a tactical response team will be trained to respond to disturbances, riots, hostage situations, and any other dangerous situation that may arise.
+For example, a guard who is a member of a tactical response team will be trained to respond to disturbances, riots, hostage situations, and other dangerous situations that may arise.
 Guards also receive specific training in disarming and neutralizing prisoners and maintaining the safety of other inmates and guards.
 Annual in-service training may be provided for guards to help them to stay current on skills, standards, and procedures.

 Other Helpful Skills and Experience